 As you can see on the next Stantec Cost/Benefit chart, in terms of 10-year storm protection, Option 1 successfully leverages the existing pump station and outflow to produce a competitive return on investment:

 In addition, Option 1 has a chance of getting some funding for the main storm trunk (pipe), if the village can submit a proposal to the MWRD by February 16, 2018.
-In the past, MWRD has helped with a little funding for about 50 percent of proposals, and I believe any additional funding could be a benefit.
+In the past, MWRD has helped with a little funding for about 50 percent of stormwater project proposals, and I believe any additional funding could be a benefit.

 Option 1 could also realize cost savings by combining the new storm sewer upgrade with roadway construction and water main replacement.
 The roads must be dug up for those projects anyway, so why not work on the storm sewers at the same time, wherever possible?
 And Option 1 replaces some old storm sewer pipe with new large pipe, thus eliminating some of the maintenance costs for the legacy system.

 Finally, when completed, the Option 1 Relief Sewers would reduce stormwater infiltration of the sanitary system, mitigating a problem that is currently contributing to sewage backups.
 (But this and other savings and benefits for Option 1 have not been researched in-depth because the board has not authorized it.)